-DAY 1: UK - ECUADOR
+DAY 1: Monday 14 September - Travel UK to ECUADOR

 Relax in our complimentary VIP airport lounge, then fly from London Heathrow to Quito where we will be met by our local guide and transferred to our comfortable modern hotel.

 Our birding begins at the Yanacocha Reserve, in the high cloud forest at 10,500ft, among one of the most biodiverse environments on Earth.
 The reserve protects an area of elfin Polylephis Forest, home to many hundreds of bird, butterfly and orchid species.
 In this habitat the variety of hummingbirds is a major highlight; Shining Sunbeam, Mountain Velvet-breast, Great Sapphirewing, Buff-winged Starfrontlet, and three species of puffleg including endemic and highly endangered Black-breasted Puffleg, gradually recovering from near extinction, and Purple-backed Thornbill can be found, amongst colourful flocks of tanagers, flowerpiercers, and furnariids.
 Antpittas and tapaculos call from the dense forest.